“The interesting” or “interestingness” came up in the Twittersphere in a response Ted Underwood made to Ryan Heuser:

 But enough about me in my possibly peculiar interests.

 I want to think about Franco Moretti.
-In both a recent interview in the Los Angeles Review of Books and his most recent pamphlet, Literature, Measured, Moretti has expressed misgivings about the current state of affairs in computational criticism.
+In both a recent interview in the Los Angeles Review of Books and his most recent pamphlet, Literature, Measured (which is now the preface to Canon/Archive, 2107, pp. ix-xvii), Moretti has expressed misgivings about the current state of affairs in computational criticism.
 He ends the pamphlet thus (p.
 7):

 “Bourdieu” stands for a literary study that is empirical and sociological at once.
 Which, of course, is obvious.
 But he also stands for something less obvious, and rather perplexing: the near-absence from digital humanities, and from our own work as well, of that other sociological approach that is Marxist criticism (Raymond Williams, in “A Quantitative Literary History”, being the lone exception).
 This disjunction […] is puzzling, considering the vast social horizon which digital archives could open to historical materialism, and the critical depth which the latter could inject into the “programming imagination”.
 It’s a strange state of affairs; and it’s not clear what, if anything, may eventually change it.
 For now, let’s just acknowledge that this is how things stand; and that – for the present writer – something needs to be done.
 It would be nice if, one day, big data could lead us back to big questions.
 It would be nice if, one day, big data could lead us back to big questions.